Kristina01111000/Drws_site/README.md

 - Skeinific is definitely a person, make sure she is confirmed

-How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other He is thinking of giving current patients a free appointment if they join the patreon, figure out how to word that in a good way -> he will figure that out
+How does facebook, twitter, youtube, instagram, tiktok, the site, patreon connect to each other

-see if the wordpress update changed the constnat contact problem

 Add an email list only sign up
-Learning program will not be free anymore, only the first lesson, need to make lots of little changes to the site 30 day challenge is still free
+30 day challenge is still free
 Keep stuff on the patreon, but have links to it how to organize the videos on patreon also?